cadinz/flutter_sound/README.md

 ## TODO

-- [ ] Record and playback raw PCM both on Android and iOS
+- [X] Record PCM on Android
+- [X] Rewrite the documentation
+- [ ] Small examples, smaller than the actual demox.app
 - [ ] Record OPUS on Android
-- [ ] Record MP3 both on Android and iOS
-- [ ] Record raw PCM to a Dart Stream instead of a file
-- [ ] Playback raw PCM from a Dart Stream instead of a file
 - [ ] Streaming records to Speech to Text
 - [ ] More support for the Apple Watch
 - [ ] Tests unit to avoid any regression
-- [ ] Flutter Web App support
+- [ ] Web App support (!!!actually just a dream!!!)
-- [ ] Flutter Sound port to React Native
-- [ ] Better UI Widget
-- [ ] Lock screen control between two sounds.

 ## Help Maintenance